Low-rank Covariate Balancing Estimators under Interference: Additional Simulations

-Figure~\ref{fig:fixed_ci_graph_coverage} presents the results of Figure~\ref{fig:fixed_ci_main} but with those of the projection estimator.
+Figure~\ref{fig:fixed_ci_graph_coverage} extends the results of Figure~\ref{fig:fixed_ci_main} by also presenting the results of the projection estimator under the same settings.
 This is the only setting where we evaluate the data-adaptive version of the balancing estimator.
 Figure~\ref{fig:fixed_ci_stratified_coverage} summarizes the corresponding results under stratified interference, while Figure~\ref{fig:fixed_ci_additive_coverage} shows the results under additive interference.
 In all of these cases, the balancing equations are always feasible.

 We discuss several new findings beyond those mentioned in Section~\ref{sec:experiments_simulated}.
 First, the top row of each figure shows that under all interference settings, the performance of the projection estimator is between the balancing and IPW estimators in terms of standard deviation.
 This is consistent with our discussion following Corollary~\ref{cor:propensity_correct_specification_fixed}.
-Similar to Figure~\ref{fig:fixed_ci_main}, all the proposed estimators achieve much smaller variance than the IPW estimator under all interference settings.
+Here, across all settings, we find that the IPW estimator based on the estimated propensity scores exhibits performance similar to the IPW estimator with the true propensity score.
+Finally, similar to Figure~\ref{fig:fixed_ci_main}, all the proposed estimators achieve a much smaller variance than the IPW estimator under all interference settings.

 The middle row in Figures~\ref{fig:fixed_ci_stratified_coverage},~\ref{fig:fixed_ci_graph_coverage},~and~\ref{fig:fixed_ci_additive_coverage} also show results similar to those presented in Figure~\ref{fig:fixed_ci_main}.
 They show that asymptotically, the CIs of all the proposed estimators have the desired coverage.
 Unlike the balancing estimator, the coverage of the projection estimator also starts to deteriorate as $\kappa$ increases in the rightmost panel.
 This is similar to the IPW estimator.
 Interestingly, for the additive interference case shown in Figure~\ref{fig:fixed_ci_additive_coverage}, the CI of the IPW estimator maintains the desired coverage even for extreme values of $\kappa$.
 However, this is simply due to its high variance, and the asymptotic normality still fails for the IPW estimator (see Figure~\ref{fig:additive_anomaly_quantile}).
-These findings are consistent with our recommendation that the balancing estimator is most appropriate under the fixed-$\bm h$ assumption.
+These findings are consistent with our recommendation that the balancing estimator is most appropriate under the linear model assumption.